What is Vitamin B12?

 Vitamins B12, B6 and B9 work together to control levels of the amino acid homocysteine.
 High homocysteine levels are associated with heart disease.
 However, researchers are not sure of whether homocysteine is a cause of heart disease or simply a marker which indicates that someone may have heart disease.
 More research is required to establish this.

 It is unusual for young people to suffer from vitamin B12 deficiency, but milder deficiencies are not uncommon in older people.
 This may be because they have less stomach acid, which the body needs to absorb B12.
-Low B12 levels can cause a range of different symptoms, including:
+Low B12 levels can cause a range of different symptoms including the ones listed below.

 The people at the greatest risk of B12 deficiency include: